hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Wow!
 It's look cool!
 I first example to work

 [14:29:19](#QpM5_tBL2IgYHjzXOhNf0pdKVD1ZBD5j5_6q6wLwSSo) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-@hiiamboris what kind of big changes can we expect? Ì†ΩÌπÇ
+@hiiamboris what kind of big changes can we expect? üôÇ

 [14:59:42](#yaGbC6DdQ-pl1ivfIcp1Pvm9IQOrAUERRwk71Xjt7z4) <hiiamboris (NOT THIS ONE)>:
 To be announced when done.